 New options and standard treatment

-If you are suffering with pain from a spinal problem, we will see you urgently, usually within 24 hours, to deal with this.
+If you are suffering with pain from a spinal problem, we will try out best to see you urgently, to deal with this.

 Treatments vary from simple medication advice, knowing how to make the best out of the drugs available, through a range of strategies aimed at working with the pain, to minimize its impact on the patients’ lifestyle, but to keep it under control.
 These techniques are often bundled together as “pain management”.
 With severe problems, or pain limiting activities, a variety of devices can be used, such as TENS machines (to mask pain), supporting belts or braces to take pressure off the injured areas or other options may be needed.